7 Best Tours in Cadiz

 What are the advantages of taking a guided tour vs. visiting Cadiz's attractions on my own?

-On the other hand, some of the best experiences in Cádiz, such as the boat trip around the bay, can only be done as part of an excursion with the assistance of a guide and I don't advise you to miss out on this.
+On the other hand, some of the best experiences in Cádiz, such as the boat trip around the bay, can only be done as part of a guided tour and I don't advise you to miss it.